 extinguishers should consist of the following key stages:

-representative), should also undertake a more rigorous visual inspection at least weekly7 (or some higher
+representative), should undertake a visual inspection at least

 frequency if determined by risk assessment7),